Rich representations and superrigidity: The proof of

 Since $e>0$, Equation \eqref{eq4.2} holds. \end{proof}

-Applying \Cref{geomzp00} to $\Gam_f \subset S_n\times S_m$, we conclude that $\Gamma_f$ is contained in a strict totally geodesic subvariety $S_0$ of $S_n\times S_m$.
-As $f(S_n)$ is Hodge generic, the second projection of $S_0$ on $S_m$ is surjective.
-As $\Gamma_f$ is isomorphic to $S_n$ under the first projection, we deduce that $S_0$ is also isomorphic to $S_n$ by the first projection and that $f$ is a totally geodesic embedding. \end{proof}
+Since we assumed that $f(S_n)$ is monodromy generic, we must prove that $f(S_n)=S_m$.
+Applying \Cref{geomzp00} to $\Gam_f \subset S_n\times S_m$, we conclude that $\Gamma_f$ is contained in a \textbf{strict} totally geodesic subvariety $S_0$ of $S_n\times S_m$.
+As $f(S_n)$ is monodromy generic, the second projection of $S_0$ on $S_m$ is surjective.
+Therefore $S_0$ is a strict totally geodesic subvariety of $S_n\times S_m$ dominating both factors.
+This is possible only when $S_n$ is commensurable with $S_m$ and $S_0$ is a modular correspondence.
+Since $\Gamma_f \subset S_0$ have the same dimension and are irreducible, it follows that $\Gamma_f=S_0$, i.e., $f$ is a totally geodesic embedding. \end{proof}

-Using a similar argument we can also prove the following.
+Using a similar argument we can also prove the following, where a sequence of geodesics is \emph{generic} when they are not contained in a finite union of maximal totally geodesic subvarieties.

 \begin{cor} Let $S_n\coloneqq\Gamma _n \backslash \mathbb{B}^n$ be a finite-volume ball quotient with an immersive holomorphic map